bruj0/docker_ipv6_securely/README.md

 ### pFsense Bridge

-Out hosting provider requires that our IPv6 traffic comes from the the a MAC address associated to our IPv4:
+Out hosting provider requires that our IPv6 traffic comes from the same MAC address associated with our IPv4:

 ![pfSense bridge](images/hetzner_ipv6.png)